Director, Brain Image Computing Laboratory

 Hyemin Um joined the BrIC lab as a graduate research assistant in August 2020.
 Her research focuses on developing radiomics-based as well as deep learning-based tools for improving diagnosis of confounding lesions and aiding with individualized treatment planning in patients with malignant brain tumors.
 She is currently researching techniques that leverage both multi-parametric and temporal imaging data to incorporate dynamic information into her machine learning models.
 Prior to joining the BrIC family at Case, she was a research assistant in Dr. Harini Veeraraghavan's lab at Memorial Sloan Kettering Cancer Center, New York.
 For her master's thesis, she developed and validated radiomic classifiers for glioblastoma in multi-centric datasets with the use of commonly known image preprocessing techniques.
 Outside of the lab, Hyemin enjoys drawing and being active through bike riding or yoga.

 Ipsa Yadav is a graduate research assistant at the BrIC lab and is seeking her Masters Degree in Biomedical Engineering.
-She has been with the lab for some time now and is associated with different projects in the lab.
-Her research currently focuses on temporal deformation analysis and predicting subsequent location of recurrence in Glioblastoma patients using machine learning and deep learning models.
-She actively meets with the Dept of Neuro-Radiology, Cleveland Clinic to work on the annotation pipeline of the Glioblastoma tumor and to gain a physician's perspective on clinically motivated research.
-She earned her bachelor's degree in Biomedical Engineering at the University of Mumbai and did her undergrad research in analysing and classifying imaging patterns observed using Deep Learning models on medical datasets.
-Her academic interests lie in expanding her research in medical image analysis, image processing and artificial intelligence.
+Her research currently focuses on temporal deformation analysis and predicting the subsequent location of recurrence in Glioblastoma patients using machine learning and deep learning models.
+She earned her bachelor's degree in Biomedical Engineering at the University of Mumbai and did her undergrad research in analyzing and classifying imaging patterns observed using Deep Learning models on medical imaging datasets.
+Her academic interests lie in expanding her research in medical image analysis, image processing, and artificial intelligence.
 When not working, she volunteers at the UN to fulfill the Sustainable Development Goal of providing equal and quality education for all and also believes that her Hogwarts acceptance letter got lost in the mail and is secretly a wizardess.